Ex-South Korean strongman Chun Doo-hwan dies at age 90

 Chun, who suffered in recent years from Alzheimer’s disease and a blood cancer, was declared dead after a heart attack at his Seoul home, police and emergency officials said.

-Chun’s death came a month after his army friend and another ex-president, Roh Tae-woo, who also played a key role in the coup, died at age 88.
-Roh succeeded Chun as president by winning a democratic election in 1987, which was considered the start of South Korea’s transition to democracy following decades of military-backed dictatorships.
+Chun’s rule lasted until 1988 and remains for many South Koreans a time marked both by severe political repression, as well as rapid social and economic changes.
+Chun’s coup extended military-backed rule of the country, after the assassination of his mentor and army leader, Gen. Park Chung-hee, who had held power since the 1960s.
+During their back-to-back dictatorships, South Koreans suffered huge human rights abuses but the country’s economy grew dramatically from the ruins of the 1950-53 Korean War.
+South Korea now ranks as Asia’s fourth biggest economy.

 Chun was an army major general when he seized power in December 1979 with his military cronies.
-Tanks and troops rolled into Seoul in a coup that came less than two months after his mentor, President Park Chung-hee, was assassinated by his own intelligence chief during a late-night drinking party after a harsh 18-year rule.
+Tanks and troops rolled into Seoul in a coup that came less than two months after Park was assassinated by his own intelligence chief during a late-night drinking party after a harsh 18-year rule.

-Chun quickly consolidated his power by launching a deadly crackdown on a civil uprising in Gwangju, then spelled Kwangju.
-His government also imprisoned tens of thousands of students and others, saying it was rooting out social evils.
-Government records show the military attack on Gwangju resulted in the deaths of about 200 people, but activists say far more civilians died.
+Chun quickly consolidated his power by launching a bloody crackdown on a civil uprising in Gwangju.
+Government records show about 200 died due to the crackdown, but activists say the death toll was much higher.
+Chun’s government also imprisoned tens of thousands of others, saying it was rooting out social evils.

 Despite political oppression, South Korea’s economy boomed during Chun’s tenure.
 He introduced several liberalizing measures, including an end to a Korean War-era curfew and an easing of restrictions on overseas trips.
-To get Washington’s endorsement of his military-backed government, he reportedly dropped Park Chung-hee’s purported plan to develop atomic bombs and longer-range missiles.

-Chun sought reconciliation with North Korea by seeking summit talks with then-leader Kim Il Sung, the late grandfather of current leader Kim Jong Un.
-He also approved exchanges of visits by families separated by the 1950-53 Korean War and accepted a rare offer of flood aid from North Korea.
+South Korea also won the rights to host the 1988 Summer Olympics, which were seen as celebrating the country’s economic rise.

+Many conservatives still view Park as a hero who pulled the country up from poverty, but for most people Chun is a highly negative figure, mainly because of the Gwangju crackdown.
+Chun never apologized and refused to acknowledge he was behind orders to fire on demonstrators in Gwangju.

+Last month, Chun’s army friend and another ex-President Roh Tae-woo, who played a key role in the 1979 coup, died at the age of 88.
+Roh never directly apologized over the crackdown.

-Roh, the governing party candidate, won a hotly contested December 1987 election, largely due to a splitting of the vote between liberal opposition candidates Kim Dae-jung and his chief rival, Kim Yong-sam.
+Roh, the governing party candidate, won a hotly contested December 1987 election, largely due to a splitting of the vote between liberal opposition candidates Kim Dae-jung and his chief rival, Kim Young-sam.

-Those sentences were later reduced by the Supreme Court.
-Kim Young-sam pardoned the two former presidents in late 1997 at the request of then President-elect Kim Dae-jung, who sought greater national reconciliation to revive the economy, hit by an Asian foreign exchange crisis.
+Kim Young-sam eventually pardoned the two former presidents in late 1997 at the request of then President-elect Kim Dae-jung, who sought greater national reconciliation to revive the economy, hit by an Asian foreign exchange crisis.

-Chun never apologized over the Gwangju crackdown.
-In August, he appeared at a Gwangju court to defend himself against charges that he defamed a now-deceased Catholic priest who had testified that Chun’s troops shot at protesters from helicopters in Gwangju.
-Chun left the court after 20 minutes, complaining of breathing problems.
-In his memoir, Chun called the priest “a shameless liar.”
+When Roh died on Oct.
+26, there was a rare outpouring of public sympathy for him, with high-profile figures paying respects to the former leader and the government holding a public funeral for him.

+Though Roh never directly apologized over the crackdown, his son repeatedly visited a Gwangju cemetery to pay respects to the victims and apologized on behalf of his father, who was bed-ridden in the 10 years before his death.

 Chun “should have cooperated with the truth-finding efforts, expressed remorse and offered an apology, not only to Gwangju citizens, but to all of our people,” Jo O-seop, a governing party lawmaker from Gwangju, told reporters Tuesday.
 “I mean, just think about all the bad things he has done.”